-(i) 24 April 2020, Temporary relaxation of import licensing requirements for hand sanitizers, masks, thermometers, and protective gear. (ii) 26 May 2020, SGD33 billion under supplementary "Fortitude" budget which includes SGD13 billion for contingencies to allow the government to respond quickly to any unforeseaable developments arising from COVID-19. (iii) 27 August 2020, The MAS increased the minimum qualifying salary for employment pass holders (i.e. foreign workers) in the financial services sector to SGD5,000 to support local hiring.
+(i) 24 April 2020, Temporary relaxation of import licensing requirements for hand sanitizers, masks, thermometers, and protective gear; (ii) 27 August 2020, The MAS increased the minimum qualifying salary for employment pass holders (i.e., foreign workers) in the financial service sector to SGD5,000 to support local hiring.

 |12 - Non-Economic Measures|

 |12A - Measures affecting travel and transport (local and international)||